 I have my printer tuned in fairly well.
 The tolerance on the center bearing is only 0.1mm for the radius (0.2mm for the diameter).
 I have to actually tap my bearings in using a flat block of wood and a hammer but once they are in, they tend not to come out!
-The same is true for the pennies.

 That said, with some effort, this spinner can give that special someone you know a little bit of fun.
 My kids like theirs, even if it is just to play in their spare time.

 Well, that letter was in the original design for the caps.
 I'm not including it here in case you want to use Meshmixer or the like to "emboss" some other letter.